LARP: Learner-Agnostic Robust Data Prefiltering: Additional experiments

 The third prefiltering mechanism is based on Stahel-Donoho outlyingness (SDO), which can be defined as

 where $Med(X_1,\ldots,X_{n})$ and $MAD(X_1,\ldots,X_{n})$ are defined as the sample median and the median absolute deviation respectively.

 This induces the SDO prefiltering procedure, defined as

-The hyperparameter $p$ that can take values in the range $(0, \infty)$, with similar interpretation as in the ``$p$-sigma edit'' rule with different measures for location and scale.
+The hyperparameter $p$ can take values in the range $(0, \infty)$, with similar interpretation as in the ``$p$-sigma edit'' rule with different measures for location and scale.

+Each procedure is being optimized over its own hyperparameter that controls the amount of data being removed.

 In \cref{fig:epsilon} we calculate the learner-agnostic risk for each prefiltering procedure as a function of $\epsilon$ as follows.
+The learner set is $\mathcal{L} = \left\{ H_{\delta}: \delta \in \Delta \right\} $ where $\Delta = \left\{ 0.01,1.0\right\}$.
 First, for each value of the prefiltering hyperparameter $p$ and noise parameter $m$ we calculate the worst-case distance for each Huber learner.
-Then, we take the minmax value by first maximizing over the noise parameter $m$ and then minimize by the prefiltering hyperparameter $p$.
+Then, we take the minimax value by first maximizing over the noise parameter $m$ and then minimizing by the prefiltering hyperparameter $p$.
 That way we get a guarantee on the learner-agnostic risk.
 Finally, we repeat this process 8 times in order to get the expected value and standard error of $R_{agn}$.

-For \cref{fig:heterogeneity} we repeat the same process but we measure the term $\max_{l \in \mathcal{L}}R_{l} - \min_{l \in \mathcal{L}}R_{l}$.
+We notice that the empirical trend exhibits superlinear growth, in alignment with the $\epsilon^2$ term in \cref{thm:quantile}.
+This is also consistent with lower bounds that we find in \citep{diakonikolas2023algorithmic}.
+We also observe that $F^{z}$ and $F^{sdo}$ outperform $F^{q}$ in this setup.
+In any case, our results show that learning is viable under the assumption of reasonable downstream learners.